MatthewWid/needamod-bot/README.md

 * Datetime

 ##_WARNING_
 The code here was written in under three days and contains a **high amount of spaghetti**, right now there is next to no optimisation.
+This also creates a text file (*checked.txt*) to store IDs of posts that have been scanned.